 However, the admission arrangements detailed in this document do not apply for those being admitted into any nursery or pre-school provision.
 The responsibility for admission into nursery provision lies with the governing body of the school which offers such provision.
 Parents of children who are admitted to a nursery provision at a school must apply in the normal way for a place at the school if they want their child to transfer to the reception class.
-Attendance at the nursery or co-located children's centre does not guarantee admission to the school.
+Attendance at the nursery does not guarantee admission to the school.